TheStLucas/TheStLucas.github.io/_pages/about.md

 > You just can't differentiate between a robot and the very best of humans.
-[Asimov]
+[I.A.]

 <!-- ![title](images/asimov1.jpg) -->